mouloud240/nestJs-starter/README.md

 ---

+## 🚄 Fastify Support

+This project includes a `fastify` branch which provides the same feature set using NestJS with [Fastify](https://www.fastify.io/) instead of Express.

+### 📘 How to Choose

+Refer to [`CHOOSE.md`](CHOOSE.md) to decide whether to use the default (Express) or Fastify branch.
+It outlines:

+* Pros and cons of each adapter
+* Performance and ecosystem differences
+* Compatibility notes

+---

 ## 📦 License

 MIT © 2025 Mouloud Hasrane

 ## 🤝 Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

-## 🧑‍💻 author
+## 🧑‍💻 Author

 Mouloud Hasrane

-## 📬 contact
+## 📬 Contact

-if you have any questions or suggestions, feel free to reach out via:mouloudhasrane@gmail.com
+If you have any questions or suggestions, feel free to reach out via: [mouloudhasrane@gmail.com](mailto:mouloudhasrane@gmail.com)